Home in WA

 Home in WA shows a variety of products, builders, services and home furnishings, products and lifestyle ideas designed to assist people in Western Australia live well in their homes.
 The show is locally produced in Western Australia.

 Background

 Home in WA is Western Australia's only locally produced 'home products' television series.
 It is filmed and edited on a weekly basis.
-The show is telecast on metro Channel Seven Perth and statewide on Chanel Seven usually on Saturday or Sunday.
+The show is telecast on metro Channel Seven Perth and statewide on Channel Seven usually on Saturday or Sunday.
 Its usual slot is 4:30 pm.

 Home in WA completed 685 episodes from inception in 2000 - 2022.